FreePalestine1948/Boycott/README.md

 * [Qate3](https://www.qate3-israel.com/): Comprehensive list of what to boycott, why, and what are the alternatives with the ability to search and add more companies to boycott.
 * [Brands Support Israel](https://theislamicinformation.com/news/list-of-brands-supporting-israel/): List of brands supporting israel to boycott.
 * [Companies that have condemned hamas](https://som.yale.edu/story/2023/list-companies-have-condemned-hamas-terrorist-attack-israel): Companies that accuse Hamas resistance of terrorism.
-* [Boycott Israel Tech](https://boycottisraelitech.com/): Comprehensive list of tech israeli companies to boycott.
-* [Boycott Complicit Israeli Tech](https://genocide.vc/bit/): List of tech israeli companies to boycott with detailed information on the companies.
 * [Israel Boycott](https://github.com/lirantal/awesome-opensource-israel#companies): List of israel companies and projects to boycott for developers.
+* [Ulastempat](https://www.ulastempat.com/international/200-bds-movement-boycott-list-updated/): 200+ BDS Movement Boycott List.
+* [Badeel](https://badeel.wiki/): List of products supporting the Zionist entity and local alternatives.
+* [Ummazing](https://ummazing.com/free-palestine): We're providing a scored system to understand just how integrated certain companies are to the Zionist cause.
+* [7amleh](https://7amleh.org/): The Arab Center for the Advancement of Social Media is a non-profit organization that advocates for Palestinian digital rights.
 * [AFSC](https://afsc.org/companies-behind-2023-attack-gaza): The Companies Profiting from Israel’s 2023 Attack on Gaza.
 * [Investigate - AFSC](https://investigate.afsc.org/updates/un-list): UN List Of Companies Involved In Illegal Israeli Settlements In The Occupied Palestinian Territory.
 * [WhoProfits](https://www.whoprofits.org/): Who Profits Research Center is an independent research center dedicated to exposing the commercial involvement of Israeli and international corporations in the ongoing Israeli occupation of Palestinian and Syrian land and population.
 * [FOA](https://www.foa.org.uk/): Anti-apartheid organisation in the UK, led by volunteers and based on international law and UN resolutions.
-* [Ulastempat](https://www.ulastempat.com/international/200-bds-movement-boycott-list-updated/): 200+ BDS Movement Boycott List.
-* [Badeel](https://badeel.wiki/): List of products supporting the Zionist entity and local alternatives.
 * [Boycat](https://www.boycat.io/)
 * [The official links for No Thanks App](https://linktr.ee/Nothanksboycott)